 We've helped a lot of customers and we've seen lots of lists, so we can tell you if your list is likely to run into some trouble.
-Below are some common scenarios that'll help you decide whether or not your list is okay to use with MailChimp.
+In this article, you'll learn about some common scenarios that'll help you decide whether or not your list is okay to use with MailChimp.

 This article is provided as a resource, but does not constitute legal advice.
 Our Support Team is available to assist you, but none of our agents are attorneys.
 If you have more questions, we encourage you to contact an attorney in your area who is familiar with this issue.